Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints

 or (b) redundantly using the same observable, i.e.,

 These two approaches give rise to qualitatively different feedback dynamics.
-When two distinct observables are used, the system typically possesses a unique fixed point, located at the intersection of the contours $C_1(\alpha_a, \alpha_b) = C_1^{\text{env}}$ and $C_2(\alpha_a, \alpha_b) = C_2^{\text{env}}$, which coincide with the nullclines $\dot{\alpha}_a = 0$ and $\dot{\alpha}_b = 0$.
-In the SI we demonstrate that this fixed point is indeed unique, meaning there are no other isolated roots of the equations $\dot{\alpha}_a = 0$ and $\dot{\alpha}_b = 0$.
-By appropriately selecting the values of $S_{a1}$ and $S_{b2}$, the fixed point can be rendered locally stable.
+When two distinct observables are used, the system typically possesses a unique fixed point, located at the intersection of the contours $C_1(\Lambda_a, \Lambda_b) = C_1^{\text{env}}$ and $C_2(\Lambda_a, \Lambda_b) = C_2^{\text{env}}$, which coincide with the nullclines $\dot{\Lambda}_a = 0$ and $\dot{\Lambda}_b = 0$.
+In Appendix \ref{App:UniqueFixed} we demonstrate that any isolated fixed point is unique for all types of rate perturbations, meaning there are no other roots of the equations $\dot{\Lambda}_a = 0$ and $\dot{\Lambda}_b = 0$.
+By appropriately selecting the values of $S_{a1}$ and $S_{b2}$, the fixed point can be made locally stable.
 Figure~\ref{2DLearning}B illustrates this local stability through several convergent trajectories and a vector field indicating the direction of local flow.

-If, instead, the same observable $C_1$ is redundantly used as feedback for both $\alpha_a$ and $\alpha_b$, the system possesses a one-dimensional manifold of fixed points defined by the solution space of $C_1(\alpha_a, \alpha_b) = C_1^{\text{env}}$.
-Biologically, this redundant feedback could correspond to a single DNA transcription region encoding two gene products which modulate two transcription factor activities $\alpha_a$ and $\alpha_b$ in a shared regulatory network (cf. Figure~\ref{BiologicalExamples}).With appropriately chosen $S_{a1}$ and $S_{b1}$ the trajectories converge stably toward the one-dimensional manifold of fixed points (Figure \ref{2DLearning}C).
-This redundancy can be biologically advantageous by simplifying the flow fields and enabling more direct convergence to $C_1 = C_1^\text{env}$, minimizing large excursions in $\ba$ space.
-Although one-dimensional solution manifolds are always a feature of redundant feedback connections, we show in the Methods that they can also emerge for certain ``low-rank'' choices of two distinct observables, $C_1$ and $C_2$.
-Additionally, we note that adaptation remains possible in the case of two-dimensional control.
-For brevity we do not show this here, but we illustrate this in the more general high-dimensional setting in the next section.
+If, instead, the same observable $C_1$ is redundantly used as feedback for both $\Lambda_a$ and $\Lambda_b$, the system possesses a one-dimensional manifold of fixed points defined by the solution space of $C_1(\Lambda_a, \Lambda_b) = C_1^{\text{env}}$.
+This redundant feedback could correspond in a biological example to a single DNA transcription region encoding gene products which modulate two transcription factor activities $\Lambda_a$ and $\Lambda_b$ in a shared regulatory network.
+With appropriately chosen $S_{a1}$ and $S_{b1}$ the trajectories converge stably toward the one-dimensional manifold of fixed points (Figure \ref{2DLearning}C).
+This redundancy can be biologically advantageous by simplifying the flow fields and enabling more direct convergence to $C_1 = C_1^\text{env}$, minimizing large excursions in $\bL$ space.
+Although one-dimensional solution manifolds are always a feature of redundant feedback connections, we show in Appendix \ref{App:UniqueFixed} that they can also emerge for certain ``low-rank'' choices of two distinct observables, $C_1$ and $C_2$.
+We note that, in addition to tracking tasks, adaptation is also possible in the case of two-dimensional control, but for brevity we do not show this here.